-Fungi, and by extension, mushrooms, belong to a group of mold known as saprophytes.
+Fungi, and by extension, mushrooms, belong to a group known as saprophytes.
 Saprophytes live on decaying wood or plant matter, breaking their host down until only minerals and carbon dioxide remains.
 One key purpose of saprophytes is the conversion of decomposing organic matter into inorganic substances.

 There are so many tasty ways to prepare mushrooms!
 Make them the star of dinner with Portobello Mushroom Burgers or try making your own Cream of Mushroom Soup.
 Air Fryer Stuffed Mushrooms are also a crowd-pleasing appetizer!
 What’s your favorite way to eat mushrooms?